GenericMappingTools/pygmt/CONTRIBUTING.md

   features or abbreviations.
 * Explain the options and features in as much detail as possible.
 The gallery has concise examples while the tutorials are detailed and full of text.
+* SI units should be used in the example code for tutorial plots.

 Note that the `Figure.show()` function needs to be called for a plot to be inserted into the documentation.